hariprasanthb/TicTacToe/README.md

 ### Pre-conditions

-* System should be available with Java version 11 and Maven
+* System should be available with Java version 1.8 or higher and Maven packages
-* System should be installed with lombok jar
+* For eclipse users, need to install lombok jar

     * ![lombok_jar_installation_001](lombok_jar_installation_001.PNG)